Callbacks

 Callback Structure

-- Callbacks are sent as HTTPS
+- Callbacks events are sent as HTTPS

-requests. - Each callback includes a structured
+POSTrequests. - Each callback includes a structured

-containing event-specific information. - Callbacks can be:
+bodycontaining event-specific information. - Callbacks can be:

 - Unauthenticated, or